icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Fasterer](https://github.com/DamirSvrtan/fasterer) — Common Ruby idioms checker.

-- [flay](https://ruby.sadi.st/Flay.html) — Flay analyzes code for structural similarities.
+- [flay](https://ruby.sadi.st/Flay.html) :warning: — Flay analyzes code for structural similarities.

 - [flog](https://ruby.sadi.st/Flog.html) :warning: — Flog reports the most tortured code in an easy to read pain report.
 The higher the score, the more pain the code is in.